 The foundation of the EES and its early years

 The Egypt Exploration Society was founded in 1882, as the Egypt Exploration Fund in order to explore, survey, and excavate at ancient sites in Egypt and Sudan, and to publish the results of this work.
 Today it is one of the leading such archaeological organisations.
-This site provides a little more information about our activities which are as follows:
+The following pages provide a little more information about our history and images taken from the Lucy Gura Archive:

-In the winter of 1873-74 a redoubtable English lady novelist and travel writer, Miss Amelia Edwards, was driven by wet weather in Europe to the sunnier and warmer climate of Egypt.
+In the winter of 1873-74 the Victorian novelist and travel writer, Miss Amelia Edwards, was driven by wet weather in Europe to the sunnier and warmer climate of Egypt.